Darvish deals, Machado-less Padres beat Diamondbacks 4-1

 Diamondbacks: LF David Peralta was scratched with lower back tightness and replaced by Jordan Luplow.

-Padres: Bench coach Ryan Christenson was cleared from COVID protocols just before first pitch.
+Padres: Flaherty said the Padres are optimistic Machado won’t need to go on the injured list. … Bench coach Ryan Christenson was cleared from COVID protocols just before first pitch.
 Manager Bob Melvin remained in the protocols.

 UP NEXT